 First, let’s take a look at the history of each designation and how long they’ve been around.
 The CGMA designation was created only a few years ago while CMA has been around for more than 40 years.

 Having said that, CGMA is backed by the AICPA and CIMA, the world’s largest associations for public accountants and management accountants respectively.
-In fact, for now at least, CGMA is targeted only to their existing members (and especially US CPAs).
-Existing members do not have issue as long as the CGMA stays “affiliated” with their associations.
+In fact, for now, at least, CGMA is targeted only to their existing members (and especially US CPAs).
+Existing members do not have an issue as long as the CGMA stays “affiliated” with their associations.

 CGMA is restricted to members of AICPA and CIMA only.
 For AICPA members, they need to demonstrate practical management accounting work with 3 years of relevant experience.
-The definition looks very broad as it covers management accounting in all types of entities, such as businesses, corporations and government.
+The definition looks very broad as it covers management accounting in all types of entities, such as businesses, corporations, and government.
 Internal audit is also included.